avivasolutionsnl/Pensum-extractor/README.md

 ```

 ### Arguments
-- data option: provided with --data, current options: 'ga-custom (with custom dimensions), ga'
+- data option: provided with `--data`, current options: 'ga-custom (with custom dimensions), ga'
-- generate option: provided with --generate, current options: 'exact (only for ga)', 'probability'
+- generate option: provided with `--generate`, current options: 'exact (only for ga)', 'probability'
-- configuration option: provided with --configuration, this is used to pass a configuration file.
+- configuration option: provided with `--configuration`, this is used to pass a configuration file.
 Currently this path is relative from `./extractor/src/index.js`

 ## Code quality.
 Code quality is ensured with eslint in this project.